cksoftwaretech/wangfuk/EVIDENCE.md

 *   *Logical Flaw:* It is economically improbable for a contractor to strategically "stripe" a building with different nets just to fool inspectors.
 It is far more likely they used a mixed batch of cheap/illegal nets throughout, and the government simply didn't bother to check the upper floors initially.

 **4. The Sanitization:**
 While media (HK01, InMedia) recorded the "sloppy" quote, the **official government press release (news.gov.hk)** removed the word "草率" entirely.
-This effectively scrubbed the record of any admission of procedural weakness.

 **📜 Original Record:**